 Incidents as heart-stopping as this for any parent, were fortunately not common for Jayne.
 But the situation made her realise just how circumstances can change in a flash.
 “In 1998, I had a career, I was earning good money, I had two healthy children, I was married and I was comfortable.”

-Jayne’s frustrations mounted because she still had no diagnosis for Ann-Marie so she decided to take time out with her and visit Ghana.
+Jayne’s frustrations mounted because she still had no diagnosis for Ann-Marie so she decided to take time out with her and visit family in Ghana.

 “A friend whose mum had mental health issues recommended visiting a psychiatric doctor at North Ridge Clinic in Accra ,” she said.
 “Dr Sammy Ohene assessed her based on her symptoms and prescribed Risperidone – an anti-psychotic medication.
 Within days, her hyperactivity died down and she became confident, outgoing, and independent.”

-Dr Ohene works at the School of Medicine and Dentistry at the University of Ghana and see patients at North Ridge Clinic a few days a week.
+Dr Ohene works at the School of Medicine and Dentistry at the University of Ghana and sees patients at North Ridge Clinic a few days a week.

 But the calm was short-lived.
 Jayne finally received a formal diagnosis when the pair returned to England some weeks later.
 Ann-Marie was diagnosed with early-onset psychosis and her Risperidone treatment was replaced by three anti-psychosis drugs instead.
 But within months, her daughter’s erratic symptoms returned and within a year she stopped speaking.